 The qualifying round for companies interested in participating will start Feb.
 1, Minister of Social Affairs Wael Bou Faour said at a press conference in the capital Beirut.
 A list of qualified explorers will be issued by March 31 and they can place bids starting May 2, he said.

-Exploration will proceed in waters close to those of Israel and Cyprus, where Noble Energy Inc. (NBL) found gas.
+Exploration will proceed in waters close to those of Israel and Cyprus, where Noble Energy Inc. (NBL:US) found gas.
 The Leviathan field, discovered in 2010 in Israel’s deep waters, was the world’s largest find of its kind in a decade.

 Lebanon, which passed an oil and gas law in 2010 and appointed a six-member petroleum board last month, faced political divisions that have delayed action on energy exploration.